 Brown leaf tips usually indicate that the humidity level is too low.

 Fertilizer is plant food.
-It aids in the replenishment of lost soil nutrients, supplies essential ingredients for plant growth, and aids in the maintenance of soil fertility.
+It aids in replenishing lost soil nutrients, supplies essential ingredients for plant growth, and aids in the maintenance of soil fertility.

 Fertilizer comes in a variety of forms.
 We have the following: